danielsaidi/OnboardingKit/README.md

 ## Example

-To run the demo project, clone the repo, and run `pod install` from the Example directory before running the app.
+I have currently not had time to setup a demo that shows how you build a custom tutorial on top of this library.
+For now, have a look at the code.

-For now, the demo project is empty and is only used to verify that the pod will compile properly.
+To run the demo project, clone the repo, and run `pod install` from the Example directory before building.
+For now, the example project is empty, and only used to verify that the pod compiles properly.